mygocode/prime/README.md

 - Git for source control managment
 - GitKraken tool for git visualization
 - Docker for containarization
-- Jenkins Pipeline for CI/CD
+- Jenkins for CI/CD pipline
 - AWS EC2 instance for hosting the application

 ## Project Structure
 This project is designed using GO language and Clean Architecture.
 Clean architecture ensures every layer should be separated from other and these layer should not have dependency on each other.
 This structure ensures cleanness, maintainability, and extensibility.
-As you can observe in the picture below that the architecture is not dependent on any framework and frameworks can be easily replaced without affecting the whole application.
+As it is clear in the picture below that the architecture is not dependent on any framework and frameworks can be easily replaced without affecting the whole application.

 ![Clean Architecture](https://i.ibb.co/bbLrsPR/clean-arch.jpg)